Dedicated Short Range Communications (DSRC) Message Set Dictionary Support Page

 In order to successfully understand, develop, or use the message set it is essential to also obtain a copy of the message set standard document itself with the English language descriptions of the data concepts.
 Not all normative information is found in the ASN.1 or XML code.

 The SAE J2735 standard comprises a complete list of all dialogs (messages exchanges), messages, data frames (complex elements), and data elements (atomic elements) which are used in the message set.
-The full ASN.1 and XML of every message is contained in it, as well as explanatory usage text required to properly understand and implement that message.
+The full ASN.1 of every message is contained in it, as well as explanatory usage text required to properly understand and implement that message.
 Because manual entry of such data is often prone to human error, the SAE provides this page as a courtesy to deployments.

 Typically the SAE J2735 standard is used as part of a broader group of related standards which is being used in a regional deployment.
 The term regional in this context typically means one or more countries.
 Often the standard is "profiled" to add any additional required content needed by that region and linked to other ASN.1 modules.
 In the SAE work, this is done in the related J2945.x family of documents.
 This process uses a systems engineering process, combined with various agreed upon rules for extensibility that have been developed by the various standards developing organizations over the years.
 The complete set of related ASN.1 is then considered a normative package for that regional deployment.
 ASN.1 encoded content meeting the regional definition is expected to interoperate correctly in that region.
 [Other Regions can submit their definition packages to be published here; please contact SAE below]